anhgelus/biotechnica-challenge/README.md

 ## Content

-In this repo you will see one main folder:
+In this repo you will see two folder:

 - The "modpack" folder
+- The "datapacks" folder

 ### Modpack folder

 The modpack to play with, [Modrinth](https://modrinth.com/) format.

 Made with [packwiz](https://github.com/packwiz/packwiz/).

+### Datapacks folder

+Contains every datapacks needed by the BioTechnica Challenge.

+- **biotechnica-life** - managed the life of every players: unlimited for the killer (He must run `/function biotechnica-life:killer/i_am_the_killer` to become the killer) and one life for the heroes

 ## Credits